wavefrontHQ/docs/pages/doc/wavefront_limits.md

 ---
 For best performance and cost reduction, Wavefront supports limits.
 Some limits are recommendations--if your environment exceeds the limits, you'll see significant performance issues.
 Other limits result in an error if you exceed the limit.

-{% include note.html content="If you see errors because of limits, get in touch.
-You might need changes to the sizing your your cluster or to your approch to querying. " %}

 ## Concurrent Query Limits